Lotte's Yuki Karakawa held a public training session at Zozo Marine Stadium on the 5th.

 I wonder if this year he is thinking of throwing splitter, which he hasn't thrown much in recent years, rather than a fast change-up.

-There was a time when he increased the proportion of fastball, but since the latter half of 2018, pitch style has basically relied on cutter.
-I wonder if he plans to continue using cutter as his main pitching pitch this year as well.
+There was a period when he increased the proportion of fastball, but since the latter half of 2018, pitch style has basically been based on cutter.
+Will he continue to pitch primarily with cutter this year as well?

 "Yes, that's right.
 I don't particularly have any plans to change my style."

-Karakawa is the oldest pitcher on the team this season.
-"Manager Saburo is a senior that I really like, so I want to lift him up in celebration in the fall, and I think I need to perform in a way that he'll need me there.
-I'm prepared to pitch if I'm called upon, no matter what the situation, wherever I am, so I want to be prepared for that."
-He is preparing for his 19th season as a professional, the same as number.
+Karakawa is the oldest pitcher on the team this season. "(Manager Saburo) is a senior I really admire, so I want to give him a celebratory toss in the air in the fall, and I think I need to perform in a way that makes him need me then.
+I'm prepared to pitch in any situation, anywhere, if I'm called upon, so I just want to be ready for that."
+He is preparing for his 19th professional season, which matches number.

 Interview and text by Yuta Iwashita